OpenWaterFoundation/owf-learn-software-dev/mkdocs-project/docs/dev-env-tools/overview.md

 ## Location of Development Environment Tools on Computer - Distributed Environment

 A software developer environment that is distributed on a computer typically means that some components are re-used between software projects.
-For example, software compiler, editor, revision control software, etc. are installed in standard software locations:
+For example, software compiler, editor, version control software, etc. are installed in standard software locations:

 * Linux:  `/opt`, or `/usr`, for example
 * Windows:  `C:\Program Files` or `C:\Program Files (x86)`